 Strengths

-• Extremely high single target damage
+- Extremely high single target damage

-• Highly effective against shields when piloted correctly
+- Highly effective against shields when piloted correctly

-• Tanky thanks to Heavy Armour
+- Tanky thanks to Heavy Armour

-• Great manoeuvrability despite Heavy Armour
+- Great manoeuvrability despite Heavy Armour

-• Excellent for PVE content
+- Excellent for PVE content

 Weaknesses

-• Difficult to play & master
+- Difficult to play & master

-• Requires constant movement and excellent use of Abilities
+- Requires constant movement and excellent use of Abilities

-• Groups of enemies can be challenging, especially when they include flamethrower mobs
+- Groups of enemies can be challenging, especially when they include flamethrower mobs

-• Highly stamina-dependent, need to manage resources carefully
+- Highly stamina-dependent, need to manage resources carefully

 Weapons, Armour & Equipment

-Melee Weapon - Jolt-sword
+Melee Weapon - Replica Pulse Sword > Regis Sword > Jolt-sword

-Absolutely central to this build is of course your melee weapon, the Jolt-sword.
-The great news is that you can obtain this weapon for free by completing the Swordmaster Advanced Trainer quest line.
+The great news however is that even if you don't have access to Mk6 swords yet, is that you can still obtain an excellent sword, the Jolt-sword, for free by completing the Swordmaster Advanced Trainer quest line.
 You'll receive it as a reward when you complete the final quest.

 Armour

-This armour will make our dashes expensive, so where possible try and make use of your Abilities to move around the battlefield, but don't be afraid to dash if you do need to get to safety.
+This armour will make our dashes expensive however, so where possible try and make use of your Abilities to move around the battlefield, but don't be afraid to dash if you do need to get to safety.
 Finally Heavy Armour obviously provides no heat protection so make sure you are stocked up with plenty of water at all times!

 Equipment & Other